DangerDiver/api_flask/README.md

 # Task Reminder App

-This just a simple task reminder/ to-do list app built using Flask with a Jinja template.
+This just a simple task reminder / to-do list app built using Flask with a Jinja template.

 It will allow you to enter a task, defaulting to a "**Not Complete**" status.
 Once the task has been performed, you can click the ***Update*** button and that will update the status to ***Complete***